tvdboom/ATOM/docs_sources/user_guide/models.md

 attribute.
 We refer to these "subclasses" as models.
 Apart from the estimator, the models contain a variety of attributes and methods that can help you understand how the underlying estimator performed.
-They can be accessed using their acronyms, e.g. `atom.LGB` to access the LightGBM model.
+They can be accessed using their acronyms, e.g., `atom.LGB` to access the LightGBM model.
 The available models and their corresponding acronyms are: